 Indeed, many children find great comfort from structure and routine; ultimately, they enjoy knowing that we reward them for doing good.

 And this is why you will find Verve pitched up at the Armed Forces events; because we, too, and our families have served.
 Thus, we know the benefits of structure in our lives.

-We say ‘Thank you to the dedication of the wonderful men and women that manage and support Breakfast clubs everywhere; and finally, a huge thank you to those who decided to become foster carers.
-Your support makes a huge difference in these children’s lives.
+We say ‘Thank you to the dedication of the incredible men and women that manage and support Breakfast clubs everywhere; and finally, a huge thank you to those who decided to become foster carers.
+Your support makes a massive difference in these children’s lives.
 You give these children a future that quite simply, without you, would be very different.
 Thank you.

 Can you foster?

 If you would like information on fostering a child in your community, please get in touch.
 Verve only recruits on behalf of Not for Profit charities; companies should not profit from vulnerable children.
 If you would like to have a chat, fill the form in, and I’ll give you a call.
 Together, we can make a difference in vulnerable children’s lives.

 Alternatively, if you would like details of The Breakfast Club and the Salford Veterans Community Centre, soon to be opened, and the services they provide, please get in touch.

 COVID19 may have stopped us from getting out there and recruiting, but we won’t stop.
 After all, we learned this from the peers we adore, our Armed Forces Veterans.
 Stay Safe!

 - Foster care is the difference Unaccompanied Asylum-Seeking Children need.